 The future of Industrial Hygiene

-The role of Industrial Hygienists is changing, as are the challenges that they encounter.
-Notwithstanding organizational and social change, there are also governmental factors to contend with that impact the profession.
+The Industrial Hygienist role is changing, alongside their challenges.
+Besides organizational and social change, there are governmental factors to contend with.

 Cuts to budgets in the US

-Under the Trump administration, key US departments that oversee Environmental, Health and Safety standards are in line to see budget cuts in the region of 20-30% in coming years.
-The Department of Labor, which OSHA is a part of, will have its budget cut from $12.1BN to $9.7BN (19.8% decrease), whilst the Environmental Protection Agency’s budget will be cut by 31.4% to $5.7BN.
-It is difficult to argue that these cuts will not influence the state of workplace EHS and indeed the job security and perceived value of EHS and IH professionals.
-2018 may be a pivotal year for regulatory, compliance and health protection.
+Under the Trump administration, key US departments overseeing Environmental, Health and Safety standards will see budget cuts in the region of 20-30%.
+The Department of Labor will have its budget cut from $12.1BN to $9.7BN.
+EPA’s budget will be cut by 31.4%.
+These cuts will influence the EHS industry: job security and the value of EHS and IH professionals.

-Outside of the US, at the British Occupational Hygiene Society (BOHS) conference in 2016, Dr. Karen J. Niven of Shell discussed the four key challenges for Occupational/Industrial Hygiene:
+At the British Occupational Hygiene Society (BOHS) conference in 2016, Dr. Karen J. Niven of Shell discussed four key challenge:

 - Getting back on the policy agenda